Course activities and practicalities

 Training by top professionals

-• Courses are run by prominent researchers and clinicians from UCPH, Region Zealand, the Capital Region of Denmark, and experts from the industry.
+• Courses are organised by prominent researchers and clinicians from UCPH, Region Zealand, the Capital Region of Denmark, as well as experts from the industry.

-• Course directors comprise both senior staff and emerging talents within translational science all with high expertise and extended networks within their fields.
-During courses fellows get unique access to course directors network, knowledge, and facilities.
+• Course directors include both senior staff and emerging talents within translational science, all with high expertise and extensive networks in their fields.
+During the courses, fellows gain unique access to course directors' networks, knowledge, and facilities.

 • Courses are frequently visited by prominent researchers, clinicians, and experts from the life science industry and other relevant sectors.

-• Fellows can expect to meet more than 150 guest lecturers over the course of the 15 BRIDGE courses.
+• Fellows can expect to meet more than 150 guest lecturers over the span of the 15 BRIDGE courses.

-• Guest lecturers give talks and run workshops during the courses introducing the latest research, cases, and technology to the fellows.
+• During the courses, guest lecturers give talks and lead workshops, introducing fellows to the latest research, cases, and technologies.

-Courses with a close group of BRIDGE Fellows
+Courses with a close-knit group of BRIDGE Fellows

-During the two year fellowship, fellows will attend the 15 courses together.
-Fellows will learn together and from each other in their journey to become translational scientists.
+During the two year fellowship, fellows will attend all 15 courses together, learning both alongside and from each other on their journey to becoming translational scientists.

-Fellows will become a close-knit group, supporting each another throughout the fellowship and forming a unique network with ideal opportunities for sparring across research disciplines - both during the fellowship and later in their careers as BRIDGE Alumni.
+Fellows will form a close-knit group, supporting one another throughout the fellowship and building a unique network.
+This network will provide valuable opportunities for sparring and collaboration across research disciplines - not only during the fellowship but also later in their careers as BRIDGE Alumni.

 Exam - Passing a course

-• To pass a course a fellow must be present and participate actively.
-Attendance will be registered during all course days.
+• To pass a course, a fellow must be present and participate actively.
+Attendance will be recorded on all course days.

-• Course days are a part of a fellowship.
-During course days fellows should not plan other activities.
+• Course days are an integral part of the job as a BRIDGE Fellow.
+Fellows should not plan other activities during these days.

 • All 15 courses must be passed to be awarded the Certificate of Excellence at the termination of the appointment to the BRIDGE Programme.

-• Fellows can be granted a dispensation to take a course later in case of illness or extraordinary circumstances.
+• Fellows may be granted a dispensation to take a course later in case of illness or extraordinary circumstances.

 Learn more